tttppp/ragl/rules.md

 1.5.1.1 Prize payments are subject to transfer fees and consequently it is not worth paying very small prizes.
 A small prize pool may result in prizes being omitted.

-1.5.2 Players who successfully finished the season and did not win any other prize will be entered into the Season finisher prize draw.
+1.5.2 Players who successfully finished the Group Stage and did not win any other prize will be entered into the Season finisher prize draw.
+Note that if players drop from the Playoffs then they are not eligible for the top three prizes, but could still win a Season finisher prize.

 1.5.2.1 The season finisher prize pool will be split into some number of season finisher prizes and those players with more unused strikes will have a higher chance of winning a prize.
 (Nb.
 Due to the implementation of the prize draw the chance of winning may not be proportional to the number of strikes a player has left)

 1.5.3 Prize pools are completely voluntary and are not expected to be significant each season.
 If the prize pool for a particular season is thin the exact spread and rewards will be carefully considered.

 1.5.4 Players may be ineligable for prizes if they are based in countries on economic sanctions lists (for example PayPal is currently not operating in Russia).
-We reserve the right to reassign prizes if this is the case.
+We reserve the right to reassign or roll over prizes to the next season if this is the case.

 # 2. Registrations

 ## 2.1 New signups

-2.1.1 New players have until 2023-04-27 to send the registration info.
+2.1.1 New players have until 2023-10-05 to send the registration info.

 2.1.2 Registration takes place through Discord (#ragl-signups in https://discord.gg/99zBDuS), the primary channel of communication for RAGL, or in the registrations forum thread.